2012 Hama offensive: The offensive

 The rebel military council of Hama announced the start of the offensive on 16 December, giving Syrian government troops in the province an ultimatum to surrender to the Free Syrian Army within 48 hours.
 Within two days, the Syrian Observatory for Human Rights and Qassem Saadeddine, a member of the Free Syrian Army military command, claimed that Syrian government troops had already been cleared from the towns of Halfaya, Kafr Nabudah, Hayalin, Hasraya, al-Lataminah, Taybat al-Imam and Kafr Zita, leaving the rebels in control of the rural western part of Hama Province, and all areas north of Hama city.
 Rebels had advanced 40 km south from Maarrat al-Nu'man and Jisr ash-Shugour, encountering little resistance.
 It seemed that rebels had overrun Syrian Army lines north of Hama city within 48 hours.
 Government positions in Khan Shaykhun and Mhardeh were reportedly under attack by rebel forces.

 The rebels also made claims of fighting inside Hama city itself, with international analysts wondering if the Syrian Army was redeployed towards Homs and Latakia.
 However, this was not confirmed.

-On 19 December, according to the Local Coordination Committees (LCC), Syrian Government security forces reportedly set up checkpoints outside Hayalin, leading to doubts as to whether or not rebels had full control over the town, unlike the other places they captured in the operation.

-On 20 December, rebels attacked and captured parts of the town of Morek in Hama's countryside, and were surrounding the Alawite towns of Ma'an and al-Tleisa.
+According to the Local Coordination Committees (LCC), Syrian Government security forces reportedly set up checkpoints outside Hayalin, leading to doubts as to whether or not rebels had full control over the town, unlike the other places they captured in the operation.
+The rebels attacked and captured parts of the town of Morek in Hama's countryside on 20 December.
+In addition, their forces surrounded the Alawite towns of Ma'an and al-Tleisa.

-On 23 December, the LCC and SOHR reported that up to 300 civilians were killed by bombing from warplanes in the city of Halfaya, while queuing for bread at a bakery.
+A few days later, the LCC and SOHR reported that up to 300 civilians were killed by bombing from warplanes in the city of Halfaya, while queuing for bread at a bakery.
 The Syrian Government did agree that many women and children were killed, however they blamed rebel fighters who they say attacked the town.

-On 26 December, the Syrian Army retook control of three Alawite villages, including Ma'an, repelling the rebels who had entered them days earlier.

-On 29 December, six people were killed by the Syrian air force bombardment on the town of Kafr Nabudah, two of them were children and two women.
+The Syrian Army managed to retake control of three Alawite villages by 26 December, including Ma'an, repelling the rebels who had entered them days earlier.
+On 29 December, six people were killed by the Syrian air force bombardment on the town of Kafr Nabudah, two of them were children.
 Also, one civilian was killed by the bombardment on the town of Taybat al-Imam.
-A week later, Assad forces from Qamhana, attacked this same town.

-On 30 December, the Syrian Army general command announced that they took back control of the strategic town of Morek.

-On 31 December, Syrian Army shelling was reported on Halfaya.
+Assad forces from Qamhana, attacked this same town a week later.
+The next day, the Syrian Army general command announced that their forces retook control of the strategic town of Morek.
+The Syrian Army reportedly shelled Halfaya on 31 December.